The year was 1990…

 Knowing that this trip would be a visual smörgåsbord, I wanted to thoroughly document the experience.
 Since GoPro technology did not yet exist, I took my big ol’ 1987 Quasar full-size VHS camcorder (with wired remote control), stuck it to a hefty industrial-strength tripod head, and, in a display of DIY engineering that would make any backyard mechanic proud, I crafted a few mounting brackets that would allow the camera to be secured to the top of the windshield, the passenger door and the trunk.
 A little shaky and certainly not up to Hollywood standards, but it worked.
 Of course, I added plenty of tripod-on-the-side-of-the-road shots to complete the bigger picture (glad I went to the trouble…my 35mm SLR died three days out).

-So, I’m the proud owner of 14 hours worth of vintage, raw VHS video, which is decaying and growing more brittle by the hour.
-A few years ago, I finally worked up the gumption to edit and post the first chapter of the saga, which takes us as far as New Orleans.
-I’ll post links to subsequent chapters if and when they become available, but no promises on how long it will take to complete this series; I’m easily distracted by my current projects.
+So, I’m the proud owner of 14 hours or so of vintage, raw VHS video, which is decaying and growing more brittle by the hour.
+A few years ago, I finally worked up the gumption to edit and post the first chapter of the saga, which takes us as far as New Orleans…

 (If you don’t see a video directly above this line, follow this link to my YouTube channel.)

 2022 addendum: Now that all of this 32-year-old VHS tape has finally been digitized, I’m uploading the remainder of the 1990 journey as a series of shorter clips.
 You can find all of them in this YouTube playlist.
 The last of the clips should be up by December 10, 2022.
 Enjoy!